-Today’s hotel guest cares about more than brand names: Hussain Al Rakhis
+Today’s guest cares about more than just the hotel brand: Hussain Al Rakhis

 Dubai’s market has increased by 35% in the last 4 years in terms of hotel supply.